 Dionne Custer Edwards_resume (LINK)

-For nearly 20 years, Dionne has served in Central Ohio communities as an artist, educator, and advocate, focused on arts integration as a writer, educator, and teaching artist in K-12 education and museums, developing arts-integrated programs that build interdisciplinary experiences for youths and teens.
+For nearly 20 years, Dionne has served in Central Ohio communities as an artist, educator, and advocate, focused on education and arts integration as a writer, educator, and teaching artist in K-12 education and museums.
+Her focus is developing arts-integrated programs that build interdisciplinary experiences for youths and teens.

-Community-based partnerships and projects in the arts and education are commitments she integrates in her work.
-She has worked with many organizations including Ohio Arts Council, Greater Columbus Arts Council, Ohio Alliance for Arts Education, and Thurber House Writing Center.
+Community-based partnerships and projects in education and the arts are commitments she integrates in her work.
+She has worked with many organizations including Ohio Arts Council, Ohio Alliance for Arts Education, and Thurber House Writing Center.

-Public Speaking, Workshop Facilitation, Arts Education program planning, development, and management, Arts Administration, Creative Writing (including creative nonfiction, essay, and poetry), and Professional Writing
+Public speaking, workshop facilitation, arts and education program planning, development, management, arts administration, creative writing (including creative nonfiction, essay, and poetry), and professional writing